PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Experiment -- Summarization of public hearing transcripts using ChatGPT

+In addition, the automatic hallucination detection in this experiment did not account for the effect of the chunks retrieved and sent to the LLMs.
+Performance also depends on the chunk retrieval strategy.
+Adjustments such as increasing the number of retrieved chunks or using more accurate embedding models could lead to better results.
+Nevertheless, given the probabilistic nature of the methods, it is unlikely that this trade-off can be eliminated entirely.

-It is worth noting that, in this experiment, the entire transcript was summarized all at once, simulating the perspective of an end user of ChatGPT.
-In this case, two types of hallucinations were generated in the experiment.
-The first type is when an opinion expressed by one person is attributed to another, e.g., attributing to Bob an opinion that was voiced by Alice.
-The second type of hallucination is when an incorrect text is generated by the LLM.
-We believe that in a real summarization system, it would be ideal to first separate each individual's speech and then summarize each speech separately.
-In this case, we can remove hallucinations of the first type (attributing a valid opinion to the wrong person), possibly reducing the total number of hallucinations.
+It is worth noting that, in this experiment, each transcript was summarized as a whole, simulating the perspective of a typical ChatGPT user.
+In this scenario, we identified two types of hallucinations.
+The first occurs when an opinion expressed by one person is attributed to the wrong speaker: for example, attributing to Bob an opinion actually voiced by Alice.
+The second involves factually incorrect content.
+In a dedicated system for this task, a better approach would be to isolate each participant’s speech and summarize it individually.
+This could eliminate the first type of hallucination (misattributed opinions) and likely reduce the overall number of hallucinations.